nazmul34/StackEdit/new/SPOJ - LCS2.md

 # SPOJ - LCS2
 ## About problem:
 At most 10 string with 10^5 size is given.
 All are in lower case.
-Find the **longest common substring(lcs)** among them.
+Find the **longest common substring(LCS)** among them.

 ##  Problem Idea:

  1. At first we add the first string to suffix automata.
- 2. For the other string, we only
+ 2. For the other string, we only find its **LCS**  with first string.
+We save

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1MDU2MDQyNiwtNDA1MTk0MDVdfQ==
+eyJoaXN0b3J5IjpbLTcxMDU4NTgwMSwtNDA1MTk0MDVdfQ==
 -->